Grayson Hugh: 2000s

 In 2005, he began meeting with a rehabilitation councilor named Dean Gilmore who happened to be a fan of his.
 Gilmore convinced Hugh to return to creating music full-time to help maintain his sobriety and had his agency provide Hugh the seed money to record a new album.
 Hugh began writing and recording his comeback record, and returned to music full-time in 2007.
-In August 2008 Hugh married his backup singer Polly Messer.
+In August 2008, Hugh married his backup singer Polly Messer.
 His recording An American Record was released on May 1, 2010.

 2010s

 Since the release of An American Record, Grayson Hugh has been touring the U.S. and Europe.
 He released his new album Back to the Soul, a return to his southern soul roots, on August 12, 2015.
 Back to the Soul was on the Ballot for a 2015 Grammy in the Best Americana Album category.
 In August 2016, Hugh announced his new band Grayson Hugh & The Moon Hawks.
 Hugh is currently working on a new roots country album called "Save Your Love For Me", scheduled for a release to be announced.
-He is also collaborating with Hungarian filmmaker Balázs Hatvani (director of Gingerclown), for the upcoming film "Captain Flame", for which he composed two songs "Out Of Limbo" and "Captain Flame".

 2020s

-Due to the global coronavirus pandemic, in March 2020, Hugh was forced to put the recording of his new album "Save Your Love For Me" on hold, with a release expected sometime in 2022.
-A New Zealand Tour had been planned for the Summer of 2020, but due to pandemic, that also was cancelled, with the hope of rescheduling it.
+A New Zealand Tour had been planned for the Summer of 2020, but due to pandemic, that was cancelled, with the hope of rescheduling it.
 On November 1, 2020 Hugh, along with his wife singer Polly Messer, performed a live streaming concert at Caffé Lena, the legendary longest continually-running coffeehouse in Saratoga Springs, New York.
-In December 2020, Hugh composed "Five Pieces For A Lockdown" in collaboration with French-Danish contemporary dancer, choreographer and filmmaker Laura Guy, who is based in Berlin.
-Grayson also contributed two songs and a musical score for "Captain Flame", the Hungarian film by Balázs Hatvani.
+In the Summer of 2019, Hugh began recording a new record called "Save Your Love For Me".
+Work on the album had to stop in the Winter of 2020 due to the global pandemic.
+Finally, in March 2025, Hugh released "Save Your Love For Me" world-wide in both digital and CD formats.